Types

 type: string

-Where a component name is unavailable for example when the type is defined inline in a schema, request, response, parameter etc
+If a component name is unavailable (for example, the type is defined inline in a schema, request, response, or parameter), Speakeasy will determine the type name based on context in the following order:

-• x-speakeasy-name-override extension value in the schema
+• The x-speakeasy-name-override extension value in the schema

-• title property in the schema
+• The title property in the schema

-• $anchor property in the schema
+• The $anchor property in the schema

-• any other surrounding context of the schema
+• Any other context of the schema

 paths: